mickwubs97/free5gcdeploy/README.md

 ```
 :%s/eth0/enp0s3/gc
 ```
 for now I leave the default IP configurations (10.100.50.0/24) of n2, n3, n4 and n9 unchanged because I deploy all 5g core and gNB functions on one kubernetes node/VM.
-This may change if you need to deploy them over a cubernetes cluster.
+This may change if you need to deploy them over a kubernetes cluster.

 also remember to configure ip for n6 interface, it needs to be an ip address in the n6 network/subnet.
 ```